Springbank9/MS1-portfolio/README.md

 ## Extra Testing
 Site has been test on Chrome, Safari and Firefox and works fine.
 The site works on mobile although to experience full effect of homepage animation, users can view the page horizontally.
 Otherwise display of artworks on pages works fine.
+Tested on mobile device.
+Initially some of the images dont line up but site is still responsive.
 ## Deployment

 ### GitHub Pages